A Decade Marked By Outrage Over Drug Prices

 "What is the status quo?"
 Prasad asks.
 "Unrelenting price increases with no downward pressure in a system that at some point cannot take it anymore and will collapse."

-But until the nation has no choice but to solve its drug price problem, Prasad said pharmaceutical companies will "extract as much money as they can."
+But until the nation has no choice but to solve its drug price problem, Prasad said, pharmaceutical companies will "extract as much money as they can."